wpdas/near-social-bridge/README.md

 **Bridge**

-- `NearSocialBridgeProvider` provider: start the connection between the External App and Near Social View;
+- `NearSocialBridgeProvider` provider: start the connection between the External App and Near Social View.
+This component accepts a fallback component that's going to be shown until the connection with the Widget is established.
+You can set it using the `fallback` prop;
 - `useNearSocialBridge` hook: allow get and send messages to Near Social View;
 - `useInitialPayload` hook: returns the initial payload sent by the VM (Widget);